dali-lab/dali-challenges/README.md

 ### Detailed Instructions

 [Dev I Details](./docs/dev_I_details.md)
+Make sure you don't miss the [questions](#Questions?) below!

 ## DALI Level II Challenges

-This challenge is a bit more independent that for Level I. If you are familiar with the tools and techniques in the Level I challenge then this one is for you!
+This challenge is a bit more independent than the Level I challenge.
+If you are familiar with the tools and techniques in the Level I challenge then this one is for you!

 Developer II's are expected to have a strong foundation in Git and should be comfortable using terminal.
 They also have experience in at least one web or mobile technology and should be comfortable learning and working independently.